Correlations in entanglement-assisted prepare-and-measure scenarios: Application: revised classical and quantum tests of dimension

 A quantum system of minimal dimension three can be certified by violating this inequality.
 For comparison, solving the NPA relaxation for EA quantum communication for the same problem at level 2 of the hierarchy we recovered only the trivial algebraic bound $W_\text{5} \lesssim 14$ after more than 40 hours of computing time.

-We have investigated the accuracy of the reported bounds by considering explicit classical and quantum communication strategies based on sharing two copies of the maximally entangled two-qubit state.
-Using the seesaw routine of the previous section, we have found explicit strategies achieving $W_\text{5}=9.034$ (Ent-C2), $W_\text{5}=11.515$ (Ent-C3) and $W_\text{5}=13.036$ (both Ent-C4 and Ent-Q2).
-Thus the lower and upper bounds nearly match: their ratios are $>99.9\%$, $99.5\%$, $99.5\%$ and $99.5\%$ respectively.

-To summarize, we emphasise that the bounds \eqref{GallegoboundsC} and \eqref{GallegoboundsQ} are completely revised, both in the classical and quantum case,in a fully DI setting where entanglement is permitted in the experiment.
+To summarize, we emphasize that the bounds \eqref{GallegoboundsC} and \eqref{GallegoboundsQ} are completely revised, both in the classical and quantum case,in a fully DI setting where entanglement is permitted in the experiment.